enif77/BasicBasic/README.md

 and interprets each token directly.
 This happens all the time, so it is siple, but very "slow" way of doing it.
 Dont worry, our computers are fast enough to handle it. :-)

+Does NOT support - DATA, READ and RESTORE commands.

 ### Indirect interpreter

 Still no real compilation here, but atleast it translates the program source into tokens only once (during the scanner phase).
 It makes the interpretation much faster and allows more error checks to happen before the run time (aka the interpretation phase).

+Supports DATA, READ and RESTORE commands.

 ## Usage